jeostro/renewable_energy_disadvantaged_communities/README.md

 Run this script fourth.
 This creates a geopackage layer of NY counties using a US Census Bureau cartographic boundary shapefile.

 ### join_dac_parcels.py
 Run this script fifth.
 This runs a spatial join of the “dac_smaller” data and the parcel data and creates a geopackage.
 It then analyzes parcels and acres by grouping data, performing summary statistics, and creating pie charts.
 It does an analysis of data based on Upstate and Downstate regions.
-It produces 2 geopackages, 3 CSVs, and 2 pie charts.
+It produces 2 geopackages, 3 CSVs, and 1 pie chart.

 ### dissolved.py
 Run this script last.
 This dissolves the DAC tract boundaries, creates a 15-mile buffer around them, and locates parcels within the DACs and the buffer using spatial joins.
 This also creates a geopackage with 3 layers and 1 CSV.